holochain/bootstrap/README.md

 - A simple POST based API that accepts signed agent info
 - A CloudFlare backed key/value store
-- Agent information automaticaly expires (is deleted) after 10 minutes
+- Agent information automaticaly expires (is deleted)
 - The service can be forked/copied by any hApp developer and deployed to their own CloudFlare account
 - 'Trusted' agent public keys can be set by the service owner to further